AForbes918/CSCI2020UAssignment1/Desktop/Group 2020U/README.txt

 CSCI2020U Assignment 1
-Members: Dennis ALfred de Leon, Andre Forbes
+Members: Dennis Alfred de Leon, Andre Forbes

 When downloading these files, create new projects and insert the main.java files